google-deepmind/alphamissense/README.md

 # AlphaMissense

 This package provides the AlphaMissense model implementation.
-This implementation is provided for reference alongside the AlphaMissense 2023 publication <link to publication> only and will not be updated or maintained moving forward.
+This implementation is provided for reference alongside the [AlphaMissense 2023 publication](https://doi.org/10.1126/science.adg7492) only and will not be updated or maintained moving forward.
 As part of our commitment to releasing our research safely and responsibly we will not be sharing model weights for this work.

 We forked the [AlphaFold repository](https://github.com/deepmind/alphafold) (6c4d833fbd1c6b8e7c9a21dae5d4ada2ce777e10) and modified it to implement AlphaMissense.